praveenpuglia/praveenpuglia.github.io/about.md

 - VueJS 😍
 - Creating awareness about Web Platform 😇
 - Music.
 Instrumentals. 😌
 - Black Hole.
 Neutron Star.
-Scince 👨‍🔬
+Science 👨‍🔬

 ## What Are You Interested In ?
 Space.
 Physics.
 Language.
 Typography.
 Geometry.
 Minimalism.
 Design :)